Skip to main content

 What we do know is that:

-• SCAD most commonly occurs in women between 45 and 53
+• SCAD most commonly occurs in women aged between 45 and 53.

-• many people with SCAD will have few or no traditional risk factors for heart and circulatory disease
+• Many people with SCAD will have few or no risk factors for cardiovascular disease, such as high cholesterol, smoking or diabetes.

-• at least 80% of those with SCAD are women
+• At least 80% of people with SCAD are women.

-• it can often occur during, or soon after, pregnancy.
+• It can happen during, or soon after, pregnancy.

 How is SCAD diagnosed?